AstridArana23/Amazon_Delivery_Peformance_Analysis/README.md

 - What factors contribute the most to delivery delays?
 - Which regions, carriers, or warehouses perform best or worst?
 - How do delivery delays impact customer satisfaction and package quality?
 - Can we predict whether a delivery will be late?

+## 📁 Project Structure
+- notebooks/ -> Python + Google Colab
+- data/ → raw dataset
+- outputs/ → processed datasets

-## Dataset
+## 📈 Dataset
 The dataset contains logistics shipment records with features such as:
 - order_id
 - rder_date